ChenxingWang93/Physics/Paper 🍚/Dynamic Deformables Implementation &Production Praticalities(Now with Code!) 动态变形实施与生产可实用性（现附送代码哟！）.md

     - When Does It Go Indefinite?

 #### **8**.A Better Way for Anisotropic Solids ***各向异性 固体 的更优形式***
-  - what‘s anisotropy？
+  - What‘s Anisotropy？
-  - the (wrong) Cauchy-green invariants, again
+  - The(Wrong) Cauchy-Green Invariants, Again
-    - the  and  invariants
+    - The  and  Invariants
-    - gradients and hessians, again
+    - Gradients and Hessians, Again
-    - the eigensystem of
+    - The Eigensystem of
-    - the eigensystem of
+    - The Eigensystem of
-    - the eigensystems of arbitrary energies
+    - The Eigensystems of Arbitrary Energies
-    - matlab/octave implementation
+    - Matlab/Octave Implementation
-  - better invariants, again
+  - Better Invariants, Again
-    - an inversion-aware invariant
+    - An Inversion-Aware Invariant
-    - the gradient of
+    - The Gradient of
-    - the sign of
+    - The Sign of
-  - an inversion-aware anisotropic energy
+  - An Inversion-Aware Anisotropic Energy
-    - previous models, and their issues
+    - Previous Models, and Their Issues
-    - an anisotropic arap model
+    - An Anisotropic ARAP Model
-    - what other models are out there?
+    - What Other Models Are Out There?

 #### **9**.Tips for Computing &Debugging Force Derivatives ***计算 &调试 力的导数***
-  - a warning to non-cabal members
+  - A Warning To Non-Cabal Members

 #### **10**.Thin Shell Forces ***薄壳力***
-  - handy derivatives of a few vector operators
+  - Handy derivatives of a few vector operators
-    - jacobian of a unit vector
+    - Jacobian of a unit vector
-    - the derivative of the dot product of two vectors
+    - The derivative of the dot product of two vectors
-    - jacobian of the cross product of two vectors
+    - Jacobian of the cross product of two vectors
-    - energy functions, forces and their jacobians
+    - Energy Functions, Forces and their Jacobians
-  - stretch 拉
+  - Stretch 拉
-    - stretch damping
+    - Stretch Damping 拉伸阻尼
-  - shear 剪
+  - Shear 剪
-    - shear damping
+    - Shear Damping 剪切阻尼
-  - dihedral bend 弯
+  - Dihedral Bend 弯
-    - derivatives of  and
+    - Derivatives of  and
-    - approximating the force jacobian
+    - Approximating the force Jacobian
-    - bend damping
+    - Bend Damping
-    - implementation details
+    - Implementation Details

 #### **11**.Implicit Integrati Methods ***隐式 积分 方法***